dajat/domain-control/README.md

 <img src="https://imgur.com/pxrfAke.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Inside of Microsoft Azure, create a Windows 10 and Ubuntu virtual machine.
-Ensure that each virtual machine has the same region, size, and virtual network and subnet in Microsoft Azure.
+Ensure that each virtual machine has the same region, size, resource group, and virtual network and subnet in Microsoft Azure.
 </p>
 <br />
 <h2>Review Topology in Network Watcher and login to Windows 10 on Remote Desktop</h2>